Metaform/edc-protocols/specifications/transfer/transfer.process.protocol.md

 The _TransferSuspendMessage_ is sent by the provider to indicate that the asset transfer has been suspended.
 For example, if a policy violation was detected..

-### TransferCompleteMessage
+### TransferProcessEventMessage:complete

 #### Description

-The _TransferCompleteMessage_ is sent by the provider or consumer when asset transfer has completed.
+The _TransferProcessEventMessage:complete_ is sent by the provider or consumer when asset transfer has completed.
 Note that some data plane implementations may optimize completion notification by performing it as part of its wire protocol.
 In those cases, a _TransferCompleteMessage_ message does not need to be sent.

 ### TransferProcessTerminationMessage